maurorappa/DoH_server/README.md

  - I use the standard HTTPS port (443) to run this service so my Firefox can use it even behind a corporate firewall (even if having a proxy they can see my surfing activity anyway)

-# Steps to build a container:

- -  You need to get a valid HTTPS certificate (from Letsencrypt for example)

- -  Edit docker-compose.yml to specify the path the the certs on the box and optioanlly the config file

- -  Run ```docker-compose up``

 # Enhancement to the original project
 (https://github.com/m13253/dns-over-https):